-Tasks for the student-teacher Disability focus Education Setting Hrs (60) Description Marks Classroom observation Major Disability Special schools 25 20 school Periods 15 Other than Major disability Special schools for other disabilities 25 20 school Periods 15 Any Disability 10 10 school Periods 10
+Tasks for the student-teacher Disability focus Education Setting Hrs (60) Description Marks

+Classroom Major Disability Special schools 25 20 school 15

+observation Periods

+Other than Special schools for other disabilities 25 20 school 15

+Major disability Periods

+Any Disability 10 10 school 10

+Periods

-- Note-The evaluation will be based on their detailed learning how to conduct the test record and analyze the finding as well as their performance in the practical and/or viva voce examination. - Schedule for practical for E-1 shall be included in the time table (ten working days may beallocated).
+- Note-The evaluation will be based on their detailed learning how to conduct the test record and analyze the finding as well as their performance in the practical and/or viva voce examination. - Schedule for practical for E-1 shall be included in the time table (ten working days may be allocated).